-- Secretary of State for International Development, Hon.
-Justine Greening, and DFID’s Director General, Mr. Joy Hutcheon visited Nepal for providing UK support (advisory, strategic and funding assistance) on 19th May 2015.
+- Secretary of State for International Development, Mr. Justine Greening, and DFID’s Director General, Mr. Joy Hutcheon visited Nepal in May 2015 and Minister for International Development Mr. Desmond Swayne in August 2015.

-- Minister of State for International Development Mr. Alan Duncan visited Nepal in Juen 2012 and May 2010.
+- Minister of State for International Development Mr. Alan Duncan visited Nepal in 2010 and 2012.

 - Her Majesty Queen Elizabeth II and Prince Philip, Duke of Edinburgh paid a state visit to Nepal in 1960 and in 1986.
 Diana, late Princess of Wales, and Prince Charles paid visits to Nepal in 1993 and 1998.

-The United Kingdom is among the top ten trading partners of Nepal.
+The UK is among the top ten trading partners of Nepal.
 The following figures reflect Nepal’s exports to and imports from UK during the past years:

 Value in USD

 Major exports to UK are carpets, ready-made garments, leather and leather goods, Nepali paper and paper products, handicrafts and jewelry.
 Likewise, major imports from the UK are machinery and parts, aircraft and products, drinks, cosmetics, medicine and medical equipment, textiles, among others.

 An agreement on promotion and protection of investment between Nepal and the UK was signed on March 2, 1993.